-To reach Vice-Mayor Rodriguez-Aguilera by e-mail, please contact her at
+To reach Councilwoman Rodriguez-Aguilera by e-mail, please contact her at

 Elected to the Council on November 6th, 2012, Bettina Rodriguez Aguilera is a well-known public servant, community activist, entrepreneur and innovator.
 She was the first Economic Developer for the City of Doral and served until July 24th 2012 where she stepped down to run for City Council.
 Currently Bettina owns her private business in the City of Doral providing public, speaking, training and consulting.
 She has over 25 years of professional experience in business and community involvement, leadership building and entrepreneurial skills.
 She is a longtime community activist working on important local matters such as business development, emergency preparedness, women’s issues and human rights as well as international issues.
 Bettina is focused on advancing the economic transformation of the City Of Doral.
 She is committed to the continued balanced development of Doral, creating jobs and cementing the city’s reputation as the epicenter of international trade and commerce, and a top destination for travel and tourism.
 Bettina believes in interactive government and the empowerment of its citizens.